Building a Global Platform for Pizza Hut: Lessons in Scale

 Team Coordination

-The team was distributed across multiple offices.
-Coordination challenges included:
+The team was spread across offices:

-- Timezone differences — between development teams
+- Timezone differences: between development teams

-- Code ownership — who reviews changes to shared modules?
+- Code ownership: who reviews changes to shared modules?

 Key Lessons